Chapter 16:

 “M-My name?
 It’s Ishara.”

-“Okay, kid.”
-Rionriv replied as she turned and began her march out.
+“Okay, kid,” Rionriv replied as she turned and began her march out.
+"Whatever."

-I had never heard of the place they recommended, which meant it wasn’t something I wrote into the story.
-It was something created of this world and outside of my hands.
-And, it was also apparently amazing, at least according to Aesandoral, who raved the entire way there.
+I had never heard of the place they recommended, meaning it wasn’t something I wrote into the story.
+It was instead created in and of this world’s purely chaotic energy.
+A site completely outside of my hands.
+And it was also apparently amazing, at least according to Aesandoral, who raved the entire way there.

-As we entered, I examined the absurdity of the place, which was a café inside a mimic where everything from stools to booths, to cups were all made of the same replicative creatures.
+As we entered, I examined the absurdity of the place.
+It was a café inside a mimic, where everything from stools to booths to cups were made of the same replicative creatures.
 Entering the cozy space and taking our seats, one thing became abundantly clear—

-I may have known a lot about this world when it consumed my life as Tahvin, but there were going to be plenty of things that surprised me as Ishara.
+I may have known a lot about this world when it consumed my life as Tahvin, but there are still so many things left to surprise me.

-One other thing was clear as we made our way deeper into the café and Rionriv lectured me about taking on a Basilisk.
+One other thing was clear as we made our way deeper into the café and Rionriv lectured me about taking on a basilisk.
 That was the fact that adventuring was hard!
-And with that information, I was beginning to doubt that a toxic could-do attitude would be enough to survive it alone.
+And with my lack of real world experience from either life, I was really beginning to doubt that a toxic could-do attitude would be enough to survive it alone.

 Maybe Phyllis was right.
 Maybe I needed to find a group to work with.

-Luckily, I had absolutely no idea who this triop was, which meant that they, like the mimic café, were also created of this world and not directly tied into the story.
-Totally unremarkable or important.
+Luckily, I had absolutely no idea who this sexy triop was, which meant that they, like the mimic café, were also created of this world and not directly tied into the Heroic Plot.
+They were totally unimportant or remarkable, aside from certain appealing characteristics.
 And since they had been my apparent saviours over the last few weeks, befriending them to work alongside me may have been exactly what I needed to survive.

 By the time we found a booth and sat down, my mind was racing.
-There were plenty of dungeons and untapped resources in this world that a group of four could take and not directly impact the future.
-Hell, I was still in the middle of writing this era when I got transmigrated, so there were plenty of threads that could be pulled.
+There were a few literary gems that I never expanded upon after all.
+Plenty of dungeons and untapped resources in this world that a group of four could take and not directly impact the future.
+Hell, I was still in the middle of writing this era when I got transmigrated, so there were numerous threads that could be pulled.

 That’s it, it's settled.
 I thought to myself, with a subtle nod.

 These unknown misfits will be my party, and I will be a patron.
 I think my contract allows that.
-Though with Phyllis as my patron, and me as theirs, we were getting dangerously close to M-L-M territory.
+Though with Phyllis as my patron, her’s being Raldan, and me as theirs, we were getting dangerously close to M-L-M territory.

 “This place is cozy, glad I could visit finally.”
 I lied with a big smile as the booth’s tongue licked at my heel.
 “Gah!”